linas/atomspace-ipfs/README.md

      updaters.

 * Q: How to load the incoming set of an Atom?
-  One can certainly store the incoming set of an Atom, and the current code does this.
-But it is impossible to know what the CID of that Atom is, unless one either (a) loads the entire AtomSpace (which makes the load of incoming sets completely pointless) or (b) performs an IPNS query for that Atom (which is not only slow, but also klunky per discussion below).
+  Currently, the incoming set of an Atom is stored as part of the mutable version of that Atom, and can therefore be fetched.
+The IPFS CID of the current mutated Atom is obtained by lookup of the AtomSpace (from the single, large directory file that the AtomSpace is stored in).

 * Q: is Pin needed to prevent a published atomspace from disappearing?
   Doesn't seem to be!?